-When you first buy your clam see if you can find a flat piece of dry rock or even a Clam Holder starting at $2.00 at Marine Depot.
+When you first buy your clam see if you can find a flat piece of dry rock or even a Clam Holder starting around $2.00 at AquariumSpecialty.com.
 Clams have a gland on their base that they use to secure themselves to their environment.
 By having the clam attach to a flat rock or a Clam holder you can bury this under the substrate but it allows you to move the clam around your aquarium.

 If you do not use one of the above methods your clam could attach itself to the bottom glass making it very difficult to remove them clam, especially when it becomes too big for your tank!